-When Christine Gilbert of Almost Fearless contacted me over the Summer about being interviewed for her video documentary about the digital nomad lifestyle, I had to once again set aside my camera shyness and seize the opportunity.
+When Christine Gilbert of Almost Fearless contacted me over the Summer about being interviewed for her video documentary about the digital nomad lifestyle, I had to set aside my camera shyness once again and seize the opportunity.

-After TBEX wrapped up in New York city this past June, I flew to Cartagena for some R&R, while Christine, her husband Drew, and baby Cole went to Bogota to do their first pair of interviews with Jeff of Career Break Secrets and Jason and Aracely of Two Backpackers.
+After TBEX wrapped up in New York City this past June, I flew to Cartagena for some R&R, while Christine, her husband Drew, and baby Cole went to Bogota to do their first pair of interviews with Jeff of Career Break Secrets and Jason and Aracely of Two Backpackers.

-The 4-story building is on an unassuming side street, however it is frequented by city buses which can be unbelievably loud.
+The 4-story building is on a quiet side street.
+However, it is frequented by city buses which can be unbelievably loud.
 On top of that, we were situated at the north end of the domestic airport.

-I had suggested we do my interview at the apartment because of the 360-degree mountain views from the rooftop, however I failed to consider the utter unpredictability of the weather in this city.
+I had suggested we do my interview at the apartment because of the 360-degree mountain views from the rooftop.
+However, I failed to consider the utter unpredictability of the weather in this city.

-Instead, my interview took place on the 3rd floor apartment balcony.
-It was a tight fit, however Christine was really happy with the backdrop of green palm fronds behind me, and that's all that mattered.
+Instead, my interview took place on the 3rd-floor apartment balcony.
+It was a tight fit.
+However, Christine was pleased with the backdrop of green palm fronds behind me, and that's all that mattered.
 I put on a mic, and they tested the sound.

 I think it was partly due to the nature of the questions — all about my life of travel the last few years, and how I make a living as a blogger, versus say, global politics.

 I wasn't the only one being interviewed in Medellin.

 He wanted to be interviewed next to a small pond in Medellin's botanical gardens, however by the time we got there one weekday afternoon, Christine set up her camera and began asking questions, the sunlight had faded.

-Their Canon video camera may look small, however when you're trying to hold it still for thirty minutes, it quickly starts to weigh heavy in your hands.
+Their Canon video camera may look small; however, when you're trying to hold it still for thirty minutes, it quickly starts to weigh heavy in your hands.

 I assumed, wrongly as it turned out, that Christine and Drew would be in and out of Medellin rather quickly.

-It might sound hard to believe, however I come from a small family, and many of my best friends didn't start getting married until their early 30's, let alone procreate.
+It might sound hard to believe.
+However, I come from a small family, and many of my best friends didn't start getting married until their early 30's, let alone procreate.

-At 5 months, baby Cole was a drooling machine, with the occasional spit-up to keep his mom on her toes.
+At five months, baby Cole was a drooling machine, with the occasional spit-up to keep his mom on her toes.